jfbeats/ArweaveWalletConnector/README.md

 - Emits events for any property value change - listen using `wallet.on('event', callback)`
 - Uses the [JSON RPC](https://www.jsonrpc.org/specification) api standard internally

-*** Brave is currently the only browser requiring users to manually set `all cookies allowed` in the shields menu in order to let the iframe access its own user settings.
+*** Brave is currently the only browser requiring users to manually set `all cookies allowed` in the shields menu in order to let the iframe access its own saved settings.
 Wallet providers can choose how they handle such cases where background functionality is unavailable.
 For arweave.app specifically, the window popup stays opened.

 ## Note